microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     UInt64 Id;
 };

-/// This object provides access to information about a package dependency context
+/// This object provides access to information about a package dependency context.
-/// and removes it from the caller's package graph when closed (via .Close() / .Dispose())
+/// The resolved package dependency is removed from the caller's package graph via
-/// or destroyed (i.e. undo packageDependency.Add()).
+/// .Remove() or when the object is destroyed.
 ///
-/// Closing this object is the moral equivalent of FreeLibrary.
+/// Calling .Remove() or destroying this object is the moral equivalent of AddDllDirectory().
 ///
 /// @note This does not unload loaded resources (DLLs etc).
 After removing
 ///        a package dependency any files loaded from the package can continue